 The landscape forms are largely determined by the geologically given rock layers with their specific properties in relation to physical weathering (◘ Fig. F-20), often modelling out large blocks or even small inselbergs that are very dark due to desert varnish overlays.

-◘ Fig. F-20 Extreme desert of the southern Egyptian Sahara south of Aswan (Egypt) with long-term mean annual precipitation of only 1-3 mm, dark boulder fields and rocky deserts (Hamada) with individual sand dunes (Erg) (Photo: Breckle).
+◘ Fig. F-20 Extreme desert of the southern Egyptian Sahara south of Aswan (Egypt) with long-term mean annual precipitation of only 1-3 mm, dark boulder fields and rocky deserts (Hamada) with individual sand dunes (Erg) (photo: Breckle).

 Shrubs that are bound to moist sites, i.e. occur contracted in small gullies or wadis, would be Tamarix, Nitraria and Ziziphus.
 These are already more paleotropical elements, as are the Acacia species in the groundwater-bearing dry valleys.